microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Should the state of the document after the undo operation is applied be...

 1. The state before the undone operation?
+2. The result of applying the inverse of the undone operation to the current state?
-2. The same as what it would have been if the undone operation had not been performed in the first place (but interim operations were)?
+3. The same as what it would have been if the undone operation had not been performed in the first place (but interim operations were)?
-3. The result of applying the inverse of the undone operation to the current state (which includes the effect of interim changes)?

 Option #1 is what we refer to as "Rewind Undo".
-It discards the effects of interim changes.
+It discards the effects of interim changes as well as the original change being undone.
-In practice, this means the change we construct for the tip state is equivalent to:

-* Undoing all interim changes

-Option #2 is what we refer to as "Retroactive Undo".
-We adopt the inverse as a given and derive its knock-on effects on the interim changes.
-In practice, this means the change we construct for the tip state is equivalent to:

-* Undoing all interim changes
-* Applying the inverse changes
-* Applying the interim changes rebased on the inverse

-Option #3 is what we refer to as "Patch Undo" (in the "band-aid" sense of the term).
+Option #2 is what we refer to as "Patch Undo" (in the "band-aid" sense of the term).
-We adopt the interim changes as a given and derive their knock-on effects on the inverse.
-In practice, this means the change we construct for the tip state is equivalent to:

-* Applying the inverse change rebased over the interim changes
+It only undoes the parts of the original edit that are still undoable and does not otherwise undo the effects of the original edit on interim edits.
+For example,
+if edit B is an interim edit that was concurrent to and sequenced after edit A, and edit B had failed to apply because of the changes introduced by edit A, then undoing edit A with patch undo *would not* bring back the effects of edit B.

+Option #3 is what we refer to as "Retroactive Undo".
+It undoes all of the effects of the original edit, including its effects on interim edits.
+For example,
+if edit B is an interim edit that was concurrent to and sequenced after edit A, and edit B had failed to apply because of the changes introduced by edit A, then undoing edit A with retroactive undo *would* bring back the effects of edit B.

 For both Patch Undo and Retroactive Undo, it seems preferable if a change that is concurrent to (and sequenced after) both the original change and its inverse, would end up behaving as though neither the original nor the inverse were ever issued.
+Otherwise one would have to issue "undo updates" to apply the effect of undo to these changes.

-For both Patch Undo and Retroactive Undo, we could potentially consider whether the interim change could successfully be applied if rebased over the inverse change.
+For both Patch Undo and Retroactive Undo, we could potentially consider whether the interim changes could successfully be applied if rebased over the inverse change.
-If not, we could only prune the inverse to make it so.
+If not, we could prune the inverse change to make it so.
-This would have the effect of only undoing changes that no other change since depends on.
+This would have the effect of only undoing changes that no interim change depends on.
 For example, if the original change to be undone inserted a subtree, then the final inverse would only delete that subtree if no interim changes had performed operations within this subtree.